-When I first heard that David Lloyd, Long Ashton was introducing a new fitness class called Blaze my first thought was that it sounded pretty hardcore.
+When I first heard about Blaze at David Lloyd my first thought was that it sounded pretty hardcore.
 Funny how a name can conjure up all sorts of images in your mind, isn’t it?
 Blaze of fury, Blaze of fire, just what was going to be set a-Blaze?
 Turns out…it was me (in a totally metaphorical sense, of course).

-I tried a class out and I most certainly left with an ignited passion for exercise.
-I felt amazing afterwards, euphoric.
+I tried a Blaze class at David Lloyd Long Ashton and I most certainly left with an ignited passion for exercise.

 The Blaze studio houses Woodway treadmills, a bespoke weights bench and suspended punch and core bags for mixed martial arts.
 My first thought when I took a look at the studio was circuit training but Blaze is far more intense than any circuits I’ve ever done.
 It is very fast paced with little time for rest which made it hard work but I love a challenge.